-Car insurance companies do offer a different premium rate if you drive your car for pleasure vs. commuting daily to work.
-One of the factors that go into their calculation of your premium is the amount of miles that the car is driven daily.
-Commuting 30 miles each way to work on a daily basis will put a lot of wear and tear on your car, and do it much faster than the occasional grocery shopping trip, beach day, or scenic route.
+Commuting 30 miles each way to work on a daily basis will put a lot of wear and tear on your car much faster than the occasional grocery shopping trip, or beach day.

 Don’t wait another moment to insure your car against possible damage.
-Enter your zip code in the box below and get back free, and easy, auto insurance quotes!
+Enter your zip code in the box below and get free and easy auto insurance quotes!

 What do the car insurance companies consider a pleasure vehicle?

-However, a pleasure vehicle is determined by the amount of miles you drive it on an annual basis.
-Driving less that the limit for pleasure mileage means you most likely qualify for discounts!
+However, a pleasure vehicle is determined by the number of miles you drive it on an annual basis.
+Driving less than the limit for pleasure mileage means you most likely qualify for discounts!

 Do I need commercial car insurance for my work vehicle?

-Know this: If your work vehicle is owned by the business you work for, then you are not responsible for the insurance on that vehicle–your employer is.
+If your work vehicle is owned by the business you work for, then you are not responsible for the insurance on that vehicle, your employer is.
 They can’t legally have you purchase the insurance on a work-owned vehicle.

 Do auto insurance companies offer discounts on commercial auto insurance?

 Similarly to personal auto insurance, providers offer some discounts on commercial auto insurance policies.

 These discounts vary from business to business, but some examples are: